-- § 8-1.
-Divisions of the College of Arts and Sciences. (a) The College of Arts and Sciences shall be composed of the Divisions of Fine Arts, the Humanities, the Basic and Applied Natural Sciences, and the Social Sciences, and they in turn shall include the departments and curricula listed below: - 1.
-Fine Arts: Art, Dramatic Art, and Music; - 2.
-Humanities: Asian Studies, American Studies, Classics, Communication Studies, Comparative Literature, English, Germanic Languages, Linguistics, Philosophy, Religious Studies, Romance Languages, and Slavic Languages; - 3.
-Basic and Applied Natural Sciences: Biology, Chemistry, Computer Science, Geology, Marine Sciences, Mathematics, Operations Research, Physics and Astronomy, Psychology, and Statistics: - 4.
-Social Sciences: Aerospace Studies; African and African-American Studies; Anthropology; City and Regional Planning; Economics; Geography; History; Leisure Studies and Recreation Administration; Naval Science; Physical Education, Exercise and Sport Science; Political Science; Public Policy Analysis; Sociology; and Womens Studies.
+§ 8-1.
+Divisions of the College of Arts and Sciences. (a) The College of Arts and Sciences is organized into the Divisions of Fine Arts, Humanities, Natural Sciences and Mathematics, and Social Sciences.
+These Divisions comprise the departments and curricula listed below:

+- 1. Fine Arts: Art, Dramatic Art, and Music; - 2.
+Humanities: American Studies, Classics, Communication Studies, English and Comparative Literature, Germanic Languages, Linguistics, Philosophy, Religious Studies, Romance Languages, Slavic Languages and Literatures, and Women's Studies; - 3.
+Natural Sciences and Mathematics: Applied and Materials Sciences, Biology, Chemistry, Computer Science, Exercise and Sport Science, Geological Sciences, Marine Sciences, Mathematics, Physics and Astronomy, Psychology, and Statistics and Operations Research; and - 4.
+Social Sciences: Aerospace Studies, African and Afro-American Studies, Anthropology, Asian Studies, City and Regional Planning, Economics, Geography, History, Military Science, Naval Science, Political Science, Public Policy, and Sociology.

-The secretary of the faculty shall assign to the appropriate division any department or curriculum not specified above.
+The secretary of the faculty assigns to the appropriate division any department or curriculum not specified above.